department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/engineering/making-forward-proxy-changes.md

 # Making forward proxy changes

-This is a brief guide on how to add a new interface to the VA.gov forward proxy.
+This is a brief guide on how to add or update an interface for the VA.gov forward proxy.

 # Update `devops` repo